blischalk/blischalk-jekyll/_posts/2017-02-05-haskell-tcp-fuzzer.md

 tags: [haskell, fuzzer]
 ---

+Code for this project can be found on Github [here](https://github.com/blischalk/haskell-fuzzer).

 I have been spending a lot of time lately programming in C and the verbosity and memory management have ben wearing on me.
 In my day job I have worked mostly in Clojure for the past few years so working on